data-lessons/library-webscraping-DEPRECATED/_episodes/02-csssel.md

 _path_ the scraper would need to follow as it navigates through the HTML content of the page to reach the `title` element.
 CSS selectors allow us to do that.

-We can evaluate CSS selectors directly from within all major modern browsers, by enabling the built-in JavaScript console.
+We can evaluate CSS selectors directly from within all major modern browsers, by using the built-in JavaScript console.

 > ## Display the console in your browser
 >
+> * In Chrome, use the *View > Developer > JavaScript Console* menu item.
 > * In Firefox, use to the *Tools > Web Developer > Web Console* menu item.
-> * In Chrome, use the *View > Developer > JavaScript Console* menu item.
 > * In Safari, use the *Develop > Show Error Console* menu item.
 If your Safari browser doesn't have a Develop menu,
 >   you must first enable this option in the Preferences, see above.
 >